Fun Philosophy for Men Who Move with Marcus Aurelius

 So stay present and stay tuned, brothers of the Flow.

-For more Yogic Philosophy check out:
+For more check out

 To conclude, of course it’s useful to change our attitudes to some things that we can’t change.
 And concentration on the development of a virtue rather than wealth or status is liberating.
 But study other philosophies too, maybe ones that don’t differentiate so much between what’s good and what’s bad.